wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 That is a transformation of that data and are often referred to as **pure functions**.

-**Pure functions** take in data, they return data, they always work exactly the same way given the data that's inputed, it returns the exact same thing.
+**Pure functions** take in data, they return data, they always work exactly the same way given the data that's inputted, it returns the exact same thing.
 They don't reach outside themselves to do that.

 Let's talk about `map`.